chonglab-pitt/chonglab-pitt.github.io/index.md

 {% include figure image_path="/assets/images/titlepic.jpg" alt="Protein Ligand Binding" %}

-We are a collaborative group of scientists who work at the interface of chemistry, physics, and biology to explore the role of dynamics and kinetics in the function of biomolecules.
-We focus on the development and application of advanced simulation methods to generate atomistic views of rare events in biology (e.g., protein binding and large-scale transitions in proteins).
-We also develop simulation strategies for rational enhancement of protein switching kinetics.
-We are the primary developers of the [WESTPA](https://westpa.github.io/westpa) software for weighted ensemble simulations of rare events and implicitly polarized [AMBER](https://ambermd.org) force fields (ff15ipq/ff15ipq-m).
+We are a collaborative group of scientists who work at the interface of chemistry, physics, and biology to investigate how molecular dynamics and kinetics govern biomolecular function.
+Our research emphasizes the development and application of advanced simulation methods to capture atomistic views of rare biological events, such as protein binding and large-scale conformational transitions.
+We also develop simulation strategies to rationally modulate protein switching kinetics.
+Our group is the primary developer of [WESTPA](https://westpa.github.io/westpa), a software package for weighted ensemble simulations of rare events, as well as the implicitly polarized [AMBER](https://ambermd.org) force fields (ff15ipq/ff15ipq-m).

 <h2><a href="/news/" style="color:inherit; text-decoration:none">{{ site.data.ui-text[site.locale].recent_posts | default: "Recent News" }}</a></h2>